Break a leg: German aviation theory

 A phrase with a similar meaning appears in the German language by World War I or, at the latest, World War II, during the early days of aviation: Hals- und Beinbruch, literally "neck and leg(bone) break" or, essentially, "may you break your neck and leg".
 For example, Luftwaffe pilots are reported as using the phrase Hals- und Beinbruch to wish each other luck.
-Thus, perhaps this term emerged in English as a direct translation of the German expression.

 The origin of the German phrase is also mysterious, possibly a pun or borrowing from the Yiddish theatre.
 Yiddish contains a phonetically similar phrase that more literally wishes the listener good luck (הצלחה און ברכה, itself from hatzlacha u-bracha).

 If the German expression is indeed related to the English one, a proposed progression is that the phrase transferred from German aviation to German society at large and then, as early as the 1920s but certainly the 1930s, into the American (or British and then American) theatre.
 The English-language adoption of this term is plausibly explained by German-speaking Jewish immigrants entering the American entertainment industry after the First World War.